The ZTF-BTS Type Ia supernovae luminosity function is consistent with a single progenitor channel for the explosions: Completeness and volume-limited sample

-This quantity roughly marks the extinction that affects a non-negligible fraction of the SNe for each \sgr bin.
-As can be seen in Figure \ref{fig:completeness2}, SNe with large \sgr values suffer from large extinction values of $ A_r^\text{break}\approx1.5\,\text{mag} $ (the implication of this result is further discussed in Section~\ref{sec:discussion}), while the distribution of SNe with low and medium values of \sgr are affected only at lower values, $ A_r\lesssim 1.1\,\text{mag} $.
+This quantity roughly marks the extinction that affects a non-negligible fraction of the SNe for each \sgr\ bin.
+As can be seen in Figure \ref{fig:completeness2}, SNe with large \sgr\ values suffer from large extinction values of $ A_r^\text{break}\approx1.5\,\text{mag} $ (the implication of this result is further discussed in Section~\ref{sec:discussion}), while the distribution of SNe with low and medium values of \sgr\ are affected only at lower values, $ A_r\lesssim 1.1\,\text{mag} $.
 This is in agreement with the host extinction distributions obtained in Section~\ref{sec:extinction} and presented in Figure~\ref{fig:BTS host ext sgr}.
 However, the break distance for low-luminosity SNe, with $\msgr\lesssim0.8$, is lower than expected from the typical extinction values of these SNe, and possibly related to incomplete classification.

 In Appendix~\ref{app:volume corr}, we study in detail different choices to limit the sample (either in volume or in magnitude) in order to reach a balance between statistic and systematic errors.
-We find an optimum with a $ 180\,\text{Mpc} $ volume-limited sub-sample (indicated in Figure~\ref{fig:sgr dist}) with 298 SNe in the considered time range (see Appendix \ref{app:volume corr} for details regarding the LF time range), which require a non-negligible volume correction only for the dimmest bin.
+We find an optimum with a $ 180\,\text{Mpc} $ volume-limited subsample (indicated in Figure~\ref{fig:sgr dist}) with 298 SNe in the considered time range (which is not the entire survey duration, see Appendix \ref{app:volume corr} for details regarding the LF time range), which require a non-negligible volume correction only for the dimmest bin.
 We verify in Appendix~\ref{app:volume corr} that different choices to limit the sample provide consistent results, although with larger errors (statistical or systematic).
-In the next section, we construct the LF from the $180\,\text{Mpc} $ volume-limited sub-sample.
+In the next section, we construct the LF from the $180\,\text{Mpc} $ volume-limited subsample.